 Good thing he doesn’t judge them.

 He goes on to tell us that “the abnormal mind is quick to detect and attach itself to this quality when it appears in a normal person.”
-Good thing he doesn’t judge those abnormal minds either.
 Because of his willingness to listen to twaddle, the poor lad was, in college, “accused of being a politician,” because he was “privy to the secrets of wild, unknown men.”
 He hangs about with men both “wild” and “unknown”—one thinks immediately of Tarzan—and people decide he’s a smoothie, although they wouldn’t.
 Nonetheless, even though he’s oh so tolerant of these loons, he’s “feigned sleep, preoccupation, or hostile levity”---whatever “hostile levity” is---whenever it looks they’re going to say something indiscreet.
 There’s just so much that even broad-minded him can endure.
 Fact is, all this is just incoherent.
 I think we’re supposed to take Carraway’s self-representation at face value...except that you can tell that his essential stance is one of absolute, deep, dripping disdain for just about everything.
-He eventually decides he likes Gatsby, but that’s about it.
+Eventually he decides he likes Gatsby, but that’s about it.
 Everybody else in the book is shallow at best or monstrous at worst.

 But that isn’t what bothered me the most.
 It was hunkering down waiting for the next megaton of literary ineptness to go off.
 Fitzgerald has this reputation for being this fabulous prose stylist; he shouldn’t.
 Consider this horrible piece of geographical exposition: